 - We arrive back at the RV Park in El Fuerte in early evening.

-Since this trip starts in mid February, we are looking at adding a long stay in San Carlos at a full hookup RV Park, one day south of the border.
+Since this trip starts in mid February, we are planning on adding a long stay in San Carlos at a full hookup RV Park, one day south of the border.
 This would be free or at minimal cost, but you would pay for your own RV Park fee until the main caravan arrives (about $20 US per day).
 The park has a small pool, pickleball, laundry, nearby restaurants, WiFi and full hookups.
 The ocean is across the street.

 This is the schedule for 2026.
 2027 will be very similar, and it gives you an idea.
 The start date may vary by a day or 2.